mainmatter/playbook/src/project-procedure/digital-products/README.md

 For each feature, identify:

-- The navigational structure: screens or pages, dialogues, menus etc.
+- The navigational structure: screens or pages, dialogues, menus, etc.
-- Interactive elements: buttons, inputs etc. that the user needs to trigger actions in the flow or needs to acquire information that is relevant to them
+- Interactive elements: buttons, inputs, etc. that the user needs to trigger actions in the flow or needs to acquire information that is relevant to them
 - Flows: transitions between sections of the navigational structure that are triggered by interactive elements